smitthakkar96/ascii_binder_search_plugin/README.md

         ascii_binder_search -s <path_to_static_directory>

-Everything that would be present in static folder will be copied to thier respective paths Please consider using ``` _javascripts/<js_file> ``` for javascripts and ``` _stylesheets/<js_file> ``` for stylesheets in your **search.html**
+Everything that would be present in static folder will be copied to their respective paths Please consider using ``` _javascripts/<js_file> ``` for javascripts and ``` _stylesheets/<js_file> ``` for stylesheets in your **search.html**

 ## How does it work?